tusharsial/Covariance-Steering/README.md

-# Optimal Covariance Steering Algorithm in Continuous Time
+# Fixed Horizon Linear Quadratic Covariance Steering in Continuous Time with Hilbert-Schmidt Terminal Cost

 ## Overview

-This repository contains the implementation of an **Optimal Covariance Steering Algorithm in Continuous Time with Hilbert-Schmidt Terminal Cost** for Linear Stochastic Systems over a finite time horizon.
-This work was developed under the supervision of **Professor Abhishek Halder**.
+This repository contains the implementation of a **Fixed Horizon Linear Quadratic Covariance Steering in Continuous Time with Hilbert-Schmidt Terminal Cost**.
+The algorithm was developed as part of my **Master’s thesis under Professor Abhishek Halder**, and the details of the algorithm, convergence analysis, and theoretical foundations are presented in our accompanying manuscript — available [here on arXiv](<https://arxiv.org/abs/2510.21944>).

+---

 ### Motivation

-While there has been growing literature on fixed-horizon LQ covariance steering problems with terminal cost for discrete-time systems, the continuous-time version remains relatively unexplored.
-A key reason for this imbalance lies in computational tractability: the discrete-time formulation naturally leads to a semidefinite program solvable using off-the-shelf interior-point solvers, whereas the continuous-time formulation with terminal cost gives rise to a coupled nonlinear system of matricial ODEs, for which a principled and computationally efficient algorithm has remained unclear.
+While there has been a growing body of literature on fixed-horizon LQ covariance steering problems with terminal cost for discrete-time systems, the continuous-time version remains relatively unexplored.
+A key reason for this imbalance lies in computational tractability: the discrete-time formulation naturally leads to a semidefinite program that can be solved using off-the-shelf interior-point solvers, whereas the continuous-time formulation with terminal cost gives rise to a coupled nonlinear system of matrix ODEs, for which a principled and computationally efficient algorithm has remained unclear.

+To address this challenge, we propose a **Matricial Recursive Algorithm** with a **fast convergence rate**, leveraging **linear fractional transformations (LFTs)** parameterized by the **state transition matrix** of the associated **Hamiltonian system**.

 This research introduces a soft constraint via the **Hilbert-Schmidt Terminal Cost**, together with a quadratic cost function for control input and state.
 The necessary conditions of optimality lead to a coupled matrix ODE two-point boundary value problem with nonlinear split boundary conditions.
-To solve this system, we have designed a **Matricial Recursive Algorithm** with fast convergence rate, grounded in linear fractional transformations parameterized by the state transition matrix of the associated Hamiltonian system.
+To solve this system, we have designed a **Matricial Recursive Algorithm** with a fast convergence rate, grounded in linear fractional transformations parameterized by the state transition matrix of the associated Hamiltonian system.

 ### Algorithm Validation

-The proposed algorithm was tested and validated on a close-proximity rendezvous scenario by modeling the relative motion of a service spacecraft to a target satellite in LEO using **Clohessy-Wiltshire dynamics** with stochastic disturbances.
+The proposed algorithm was tested and validated on multiple systems.
+Below are 2 such examples:

-For complete details about the algorithm development, proof of convergence, and theoretical foundations, please refer to our manuscript available on [arXiv](YOUR_ARXIV_LINK_HERE).
+1. **Double Integrator (2D)** system, and
+2. **Noisy Clohessy–Wiltshire (CW)** equations (6D) for spacecraft rendezvous under stochastic disturbances.

+Our broader goal is to extend this framework to **Wasserstein terminal costs** and cases where **noise enters through a channel different from the control input**.

 ---